Project

 Edit: And you can also see from the video that Audacious started up, opened the files, and read the Russian tags from them without any crash.
 It was only when trying to play one of the files that it crashed.
 So the problem is presumably NOT related to file access, but rather decoding or output.

-#10 Updated by John Lindgren about 10 years ago
+#10 Updated by John Lindgren over 10 years ago

 • Status changed from New to Rejected